 Reduced indemnity exposure (cleaner reps & warranties) +$200,000

-A $150K investment that returned $4.4M+ in incremental enterprise value.
-That's a 29× return — and it doesn't include the intangible benefits: less stress during diligence, fewer post-close disputes, and the confidence of knowing every number could withstand scrutiny.
+$4.4M+ in incremental enterprise value, with intangible benefits on top: less stress during diligence, fewer post-close disputes, and the confidence of knowing every number can withstand scrutiny.

-Even in a worst-case scenario — say the preparation only moved EBITDA from $1.4M to $1.8M with no multiple expansion — the improvement would still be $2M on a $150K investment.
+Even in a worst-case scenario — say the preparation only moves EBITDA from $1.4M to $1.8M with no multiple expansion — the improvement is still $2M.
 The math works at every reasonable assumption.

 A Pattern from PE Portfolios

-During my years evaluating portfolio companies at Arle Capital Partners and working with transaction teams at Citigroup and ABN AMRO, I saw this pattern repeatedly: the companies that invested in exit preparation — typically 12–18 months before going to market — consistently achieved 15–30% higher valuations than comparable companies that didn't.
+Working in financial control across portfolio companies at Arle Capital Partners and Bancroft Private Equity (Vienna), and across seven years preparing SME accounts under private ownership for potential exit conversations, this pattern shows up repeatedly: companies that invest in exit preparation — typically 12–18 months before going to market — consistently achieve 15–30% higher valuations than comparable companies that don't.
 The preparation doesn't change the business.
 It changes what the buyer can prove the business is worth.

 Why Most Companies Leave Money on the Table

-Meridian's story isn't unusual.
-What's unusual is that they did something about it in time.
+This story isn't unusual.
+What's unusual is doing something about it in time.
 Most companies approaching an exit make one or more of these mistakes:

 1. They start too late.
 Exit preparation is a 12–18 month process.
 If you engage a fractional CFO six months before going to market, you can fix documentation and presentation — but you can't renegotiate contracts, restructure revenue classification, or build the track record of clean monthly closes that buyers want to see.